jruelli/pluto_docu/docs/2_pluto_pi/0_pluto_pi.rst

-Pluto_ROS2
+Pluto_PI
 ==========
-This chapter will give a brief overview of Pluto_ROS2
+This chapter will give a brief overview of Pluto_PI

-Pluto_ROS2 uses **ROS2** (Robot Operating System) as a robotic platform as it provides a robust framework for developing robot software and managing various components.
+Pluto_PI uses **ROS2** (Robot Operating System) as a robotic platform as it provides a robust framework for developing robot software and managing various components.

 Overview